 You can make marginal improvements in latencies by using extra Turbos.
 See Trevor Blumenau, CEO of Voodoo Robotics discuss this:

 Can devices display default information?

-One important feature of Cloud Display Devices is that they can display or retain what we call ‘static information’, information that is kept on the device when it is not actively being used.
-On Modern devices, this information is always displayed on the device.
-On Classic devices, this information is available if you push the button on the device.
+One important feature of Cloud Display Devices is that they can display or retain what we call ‘static information’, information that the device displays when it is inactive.
+On our Cloud Display Devices with an E Ink display, this information always displays on the device.

-In either case, you can set this information using the QueryString or REST APIs, or you can set the information directly using your www.sku-keeper.com account.
+You can set this information using the QueryString or REST APIs, or you can set the information directly using your www.sku-keeper.com or Big Block Server account.

-If devices are used to identify inventory, you probably will want to store the name, SKU and quantity available of that inventory.
+If you are using devices to identify inventory, you probably will want to store the name, SKU and quantity available of that inventory.

-If devices are used to keep track of a customer’s order, you will probably want to store the Order ID, shipping carrier, number of lines of the order, etc.
+If you are using devices to track a customer’s order, you will probably want to store the Order ID, shipping carrier, number of lines of the order, etc.